2013–14 Premier League

 The 2013–14 Premier League (known as the Barclays Premier League for sponsorship reasons) was the 22nd season of the Premier League, the top-flight English professional league for men's football clubs, and the 115th season of top-flight English football overall.
 The fixtures were announced on 19 June 2013.
 The season started on Saturday 17 August 2013, and concluded on Sunday 11 May 2014.

 On the final day of the season, Manchester City sealed their fourth league title and second Premier League title with a 2–0 victory over West Ham United, finishing with 86 points.
 Liverpool had looked on course to win the title with two weeks to go, but a loss and a draw in two of their last three matches, combined with Manchester City winning their final five league matches, ultimately meant they finished in second place with 84 points.
 Chelsea finished third and Arsenal, who led the table for the longest period, finished fourth.
+For the third time in four seasons, the top-seven places were dominated by the so-called ‘Big Six’ clubs (Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur) and Everton.

-Manchester United had a disappointing season attempting to defend their title and ended up seventh, the worst title defence since the 1994–95 champions Blackburn Rovers finished 7th the following season.
+Manchester United's first season following Sir Alex Ferguson's departure ended in disappointment, as the defending champions would finish 7th, tying the record for the worst title defence with the 1994–95 champions Blackburn Rovers.
+At the time, it was also their worst finish in the Premier League era.

 Norwich City, Fulham, and Cardiff City finished in the bottom three and were relegated to the Football League Championship.

 Luis Suárez was the top scorer with 31 goals, and was also named Player of the Season.
 Goalkeepers Wojciech Szczęsny of Arsenal and Petr Čech of Chelsea led the league with 16 clean sheets each.
 Tony Pulis of Crystal Palace won the Manager of the Season award.